r-hub/cran.github.io/_content/pages/about.md

 - Have an idea to improve these services?
 Please open an issue in our [issue tracker](https://github.com/metacran/tools/issues) about it, and we'll discuss it.
-- You want to contribute to our server rental bills?
-Or you can offer reliable (!) server space and/or services?
-Please contact me at
-  <csardi.gabor@gmail.com>.